stitchlang/stitch/README.md

 # unary operator example

 # applying a "test operator" to a CommandResult returns a TestResult
-# catch takes a CommandResult and turns it into a TestResult
 grep needle file
 $not grep needle file